aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 ## Other Matters

 Ways to teach addition
-- addition by count all
+- addition by count afresh
 - addition by count forward (most important of manual procedures)
 - addition procedure for large counting numbers

 Ways to teach subtraction
-- subtraction by count all of remainder
+- subtraction by count leftover
 - subtraction by count forward (most important of manual procedures)
 - subtraction by count backward (mentioned for completeness sake)
 - subtraction procedure for large counting numbers

-Application of accounting using Chinese rods, red for positive, black for negative.
+Ways to teach addition and subtraction involving negative numbers
-- addition - meaning
+- addition - based on accounting
-- comparison - meaning
+- comparison - based on accounting
-- 'sign' function applied to subtraction operands: 0, '+' or '-' , with meaning based comparison
 - zero expressions: b - b = 0; -b + b = 0; b + -b = 0
 - negation operation
-- subtraction as addition with negation - meaning
+- subtraction as addition with negation - one meaning
+- 'sign' function applied to subtraction operands: 0, '+' or '-' , based on comparison
-- 'abs' function applied to subtraction operands
+- absolute function 'abs' applied to subtraction operands
 - subtraction explained with 'abs' and 'sign' functions - alternative meaning

 Ways to teach multiplication